-U.S. Creates Multiple Border Barriers Against Migrants
+ICE Deporting Illegal Migrants to Home Countries — from Guatemala

 The migrants were put on three gray buses and told they had to go back to register properly at a border station under rules governing freedom of travel in the Central American border agreement between Guatemala, Honduras, El Salvador and Nicaragua.

-These and many other legal policies are creating a deep, multilayered, virtual ‘border wall’ of legal barriers against those seeking to break into the U.S. job market.
+These and many other legal policies are creating a deep, multilayered, virtual “border wall” of legal barriers against those seeking to break into the U.S. job market.
 That legal wall is adding many legal barriers to the physical barrier created by Trump’s new border wall.

 For example, border officials are using new diplomatic deals with Central American countries to quickly fly migrants back to Central America so they can seek asylum in the countries which they crossed on their journey to Texas and California.
 By January 16, “157 Hondurans and Salvadorans have been sent to Guatemala as part of [a] Asylum Cooperation Agreement,” according to Jeff Abbott, a U.S. journalist working in Guatemala.